 Mormonism is rife with paradoxes that raise many questions.
 How do we keep ourselves unspotted while battling against the world?
 How can we be equally grateful for the good and the bad things that happen to us?

 Latter-day Saints often see themselves as living in an evil universe that must be tempered by a huge store of Mormon optimism.
 As I like to say, we believe in the Atonement but not in original sin.
-We celebrate the Resurrection but do not reverence the crucifixion.
+We celebrate the Resurrection more than the Crucifixion.
 We look to immortality but look away from death.
-These contradictory views help us to make sense of our suffering.
-We see the contraries, but no one has made as much of them as Terryl L. Givens.
-In his People of Paradox: A History of Mormon Culture, Givens introduces a set of four central contraries imbedded in Mormon doctrine.
+These contradictory views help us make sense of our suffering; but no one has made as much of them as Terryl L. Givens.
+In his People of Paradox: A History of Mormon Culture, Givens introduces a set of four central paradoxes embedded in Mormonism.

 Givens shows Mormons’ complex contradictory responses to their faith and culture, which may surprise observers who consider Mormons to be rigid and fanatical in their obedience to rules.
 In part 1, he sets out a roadmap of LDS cultural formation based on tensions found between doctrines, practices, and culture.
 In part 2, Givens abandons his oppositional approach to consider the varieties of Mormon cultural expression.
 He writes chapters on education, architecture, music and dance, theater, literature, and visual arts from the founding of the Church in 1830 to the pioneer West of 1890.
 Part 3 explores the same categories through to the present day.